 When we want to enter into a contract for services which last longer than 12 months and where the annual cost will be more than £100 per leaseholder, we will consult with leaseholders and take their views into account.
 Long term agreement consultations are a legal requirement and therefore come under the Section 20 process.

 You have the right to sell your property but you will need our consent to do so.
-Find out more on our Selling your Hanover property page.
+See Selling your Hanover home for more information.

 If your landlord fails in their obligation to carry out repairs